Forecasting

 a) Overwrite forecasts (default)

-The forecasted values are overwritten when the period is closed and the actuals become available.
-The forecast values are highlighted in blue indicating that they are linked to an actuals value - any updates made to the actuals will be reflected in the forecast.
-To view the underlying actuals measure, navigate to edit forecast > Linked Actuals Measure.
+In this option, the forecasted values are overwritten when the actuals become available and the period is closed.
+The forecast values are highlighted in blue, indicating that they are linked to an actuals measure.
+Any updates made to the actuals will be reflected in the forecast instantly.

-We've created a forecast from September to December.
-When the actuals become available for September and the period is closed, the forecasted values are replaced by the actuals.
+We've created a forecast from January to December.
+When the actuals are available for January and the period is closed, the forecasted values are replaced by the actuals.

 b) Retain forecasts

-The forecasted values are retained even after the actuals are available.
-This setting enables you to compare the actuals against the predicted values.
+If you select this option, the forecasted values are retained even after the actuals are available.
+This allows you to compare the actuals against the predicted values.

 3.2.
 Aggregate forecast grand total

 If the column grand total is enabled, you can choose whether the grand total for the forecast measure should be derived from open periods, closed periods, or both.
-To customize the grand total for forecasts, click on the forecast column gripper and select the desired option from the Aggregate total section.
+To customize the forecast grand total, click on the forecast column gripper and select the desired option from the Aggregate total section.

-a) All Periods: The grand total forecast will be the aggregate of the forecasts for open and closed periods.
+a) All Periods: The grand total forecast will be the sum of the forecasts for both open and closed periods.

 b) Open Periods: The grand total forecast will be the aggregate of the forecasts for open periods only.
-The open periods in the example are 2025 Q1 and Q2, hence these will be used to calculate the grand total forecast.
+The open periods in the example are 2025 Q3 and Q4; hence, these will be used to calculate the grand total.

 c) Closed Periods: The grand total forecast will be the aggregate of the forecasts for closed periods only.
-In this example, the closed forecasts for 2023 and 2024 are used to calculate the grand total forecast.
-The subtotal forecast for 2025 is blank as 2025 only has open forecasts.
-The fields highlighted in red are the closed forecasts, and the field highlighted in green is the forecast grand total.
+In this example, the closed periods are 2024 and 2025 Q1 and Q2; hence, they are used to calculate the grand total.

 Similar to grand total forecasts, you can choose the aggregation method for forecast subtotals.
-The same 'All', 'Open Periods', and 'Closed Periods' options apply to forecast subtotals.
+The same 'All Periods', 'Open Periods', and 'Closed Periods' options apply to forecast subtotals.

-a) All Periods: The subtotals for the forecast measure will be the aggregate of the forecasts for open and closed periods.
-In the example, the fields highlighted in red are the forecast subtotals, the fields in blue are the closed periods and the fields in green are the open periods.
+a) All Periods: The subtotals for the forecast measure will be the aggregate of the forecasts for both open and closed periods.

 Open and closed forecasts used in calculating forecast sub totals

 b) Open Periods: The forecast subtotals will be the aggregate of the forecasts for open periods only.
-The forecast subtotal for 2024 is blank as 2024 does not have any open forecasts.
+The forecast subtotal for 2024 is blank, as it does not have any open forecasts.

 3.4.
 Show or hide closed periods

 You can choose whether to display the forecasts for closed periods.
-To mask the forecast for closed periods, click on any forecast that is generated for closed periods, click on the Show/Hide icon, and choose Hide closed periods.
+To mask the forecast for closed periods, click on the dropdown in the Show/Hide icon, and choose Hide closed periods.

-The forecast for the closed period is hidden as shown in the image below.
+The forecasts for the closed period are hidden as shown in the image below.

-To un-hide the forecasts for closed periods, click on any measure belonging to the closed period, click on the Show/Hide icon, and select Show closed periods.
+To unhide them, click on the arrow again in the Show/Hide icon, and then select Show closed periods.

 Last updated